AndreyMarkinPPC/terka/README.md

 comments and many more!

 Key features:
-* Manage tasks within projects with CLI and TUI interface
+* Manage tasks within projects with CLI and Text UI interface
 * Support for sprints (with story points assignment and time tracker)
 * Manage meta-tasks with epics and stories
 * Tag tasks and specify collaborators